ConnectingElement/ce-capi/README.txt

 == Changelog ==

+= 1.0.5 =
+* Fixed the uninstall script to remove the ce-capi options

 = 1.0.4 =
 * Move the settings page to the top level menu instead of hidden as a submenu under settings